A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 How are costs standardized on easy pricing plans?

-The U.S. Department of Health and Human Services (HHS) sets the standardization parameters for easy pricing plans, and the specifics will be updated annually.
-See the 2023 plan options in Table 12 of this document.
+The U.S. Department of Health and Human Services (HHS) sets the standardization parameters for easy pricing plans, and the specifics are updated annually.
+See the 2025 standardized plan details in Table 11 of this document.

 As illustrated in that table, easy pricing plans have uniform deductibles, coinsurance, out-of-pocket limits, and copays for certain services.
 These vary by metal level, but are otherwise the same in nearly every state that uses HealthCare.gov.